electronicsleep/AutoIcinga/README.md

 # AutoIcinga

-* Tools for Icinga Graphana Prometheus
+* Tools for Icinga, Grafana and Prometheus

-* Quickstart info for Icinga, Jenkins automation ideas
+* Quickstart info for Icinga, Jenkins automation tests and ideas

 * Notes on how to install graphing plugin with Icinga